Josh Jung Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the third-ranked team ERA across all MLB pitching staffs (3.62).
+- The Mariners have a 3.84 team ERA that ranks ninth among all MLB pitching staffs.

-- Mariners pitchers combine to surrender the fewest home runs in baseball (47 total, 0.8 per game).
+- The Mariners surrender the fewest home runs in baseball (51 total, 0.9 per game).

+- The Mariners will send Miller (3-2) to the mound for his seventh start of the season.
+He is 3-2 with a 3.00 ERA and 31 strikeouts in 36 2/3 innings pitched.

+- His last appearance came on Tuesday against the New York Yankees, when the right-hander went 4 2/3 innings, surrendering eight earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.